Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-How can these findings inform practice? we question the contemporary practice of advertising risk prediction models for outcome risk as transportable.
-If reliable, context-specific information is available on the distribution of predictors and their relationships with the outcome and with each other, methods based on causal graphs can be used to build transportable models or to design tailored transportation strategies\textsuperscript{13}.
-In contrast, when only general information, such as outcome prevalence or test positivity rates, are available, the SCC framework can be used to formulate transportability algorithms that utilize such broad information.
+To conclude, we question the contemporary practice of advertising risk prediction models for outcome risk as transportable.
+If reliable, context-specific information is available on the distribution of predictors and their relationships with the outcome and with each other, methods based on causal graphs can be used to build transportable models or to design tailored transportation strategies.\textsuperscript{14} In contrast, when only general information, such as outcome prevalence or test positivity rates, is available, the SCC framework can be used to formulate transportability algorithms that utilize such broad information.
 Instead of fixed transportability rules, this framework offers a foundation for algorithms that reflect our assumptions on how underlying causes vary, rather than keeping performance metrics, which are emergent properties of such causes, constant.